galminyana/galminyana.github.io/Assignment05-1.md

 ### The Fun: GDB Analysis
 ---
 After opening the file in `gdb` and set the `set disassembly-flavor intel`, a breakpoint is placed in `*&code` address.
-This is where the shellcode is placed in the executable and will let to start debugging just when the shellcode starts.
-Once the breakpoint is `set` the `run` comand executes it until reaching the breakpoint, to `disassemble` the code:
+This is where the shellcode is placed and can start debugging just from there.
+Once the breakpoint is `set`, the `run` comand execs the code until reaching theit.
+Now if `disassemble` the code will show the payload code:
 ```bash
 SLAE64> gdb ./Payload_01
 GNU gdb (Debian 8.2.1-2+b3) 8.2.1